Cache Creek Wilderness Run

 4.2

 Rocky Creek enters on the right, at a left bend with a big alluvial fan.
+In summer the water gets warm from blazing sun.
 Start of Wilson Valley.

 4.9